blqthien/My-Documents/es6-cheatsheet.md

 el.parentNode.removeChild(el);
 el = null;

-value = map.get(el); // undefined
+// map is empty, since the element is destroyed
 ```

-As shown above, once the object is is destroyed by the garbage collector,
+As shown above, once the object is destroyed by the garbage collector,
 the WeakMap will automatically remove the key-value pair which was identified
 by that object.